Project 3: Intersect (Algo Answers)

 We would like to shoot a ray from our camera, located at in world space, through a particular pixel's point on the view plane, in camera space.
 See Figure 1 for an example.

-Please write an expression for this ray in the form , where is the origin of the ray, and is a vector in the direction it's being shot at.
+As a group, find an expression for this ray in the form , where is the origin of the ray, and is a vector in the direction it's being shot at.
 Both and must be in world space, so you're going to also need , the camera's view matrix.
+Be prepared to justify your answer to your TA.

 Answer: